volodymyrhudyma/blog/content/blog/2020-08-31-algorithms-bubble-sort-in-javascript.md

   for(let i = 0; i < length; i++) {
     for(let j = 0; j < length; j++) {

-      if(arr[j] > arr[j + 1]) {
+      // If the element from the left is greater, swap them if(arr[j] > arr[j + 1]) {
         const tmp = arr[j];
         arr[j] = arr[j + 1];